Venta-HQ/backend/domains/infrastructure/apps/file-management/README.md

 The service follows these patterns:

 - **BootstrapModule**: Uses the standardized BootstrapModule for service configuration
-- **HTTP Controllers**: Exposes HTTP endpoints for file upload operations
+- **gRPC Controllers**: Exposes gRPC endpoints for file upload operations
 - **File Processing**: Handles file validation, processing, and storage
 - **Event Publishing**: Publishes events to NATS for other services to consume
 - **Database Operations**: Uses PrismaService for database access via `prisma.db`